eLyiN/WikiNecro/FAQ.md

 * Is not listed in your **ConfigPokemonsToKeep.ini** config file

 ***
+### Why do I receive the "(ATTENTION)  PokemonInventory is Full.
+Transferring pokemons..." error over and over?
+If you have `KeepPokemonsThatCanEvolve` set to `True` and `EvolveAllPokemonWithCandy` set to `False`, the bot may have no way to transfer the massive amounts of Pokemon it is hording based on the number of species candies you have.

+This can also occur if `KeepPokemonsThatCanEvolve` set to `True` and `EvolveAllPokemonWithCandy` set to `True`, but your `PokemonsToEvolve` list does not include the Pokemon that is filling your inventory that you have a ton of candies for since NecroBot will never evolve the Pokemon.

+For example, if you have 600 Pidgey candies, the bot will keep 50 Pidgey's in your inventory before it will start transferring.

 ### Why are PokeStops not being loaded in the console?
 If your console looks like in the [image](https://i.imgur.com/WRIyYu7.png), the servers in that area are unstable.
 Try a different location or try again later.